-Dunboyne Cemetery 2019 A year in the making and worth the wait.
+Dunboyne Cemetery 2019 A photo one year in the making and worth the wait.

-I have since learned that the sloping land in the background is paupers and unknown person plots, with some mystery attached.
+I have since learned that the sloping land in the background contains paupers and unknown person plots, with some mystery attached.

 It would be a good research project to get further information- it could involve archaeologists plus very diligent archives searches.

-Although traditional burial practises are somewhat barbaric, the history of old cemeteries is appealing.
+Although traditional burial practises are, I feel, somewhat barbaric, the history of old cemeteries is appealing.
 They can be peaceful and pleasant places- the residents don’t complain.

 Oct 14 Thanksgiving thoughts.
 We all have things to be thankful for, and this day should not be only about eating and drinking, but a time for reflection also.